citapress/citapress/content/books/planted-in-a-strange-earth-selected-writings-by-zitkála-šá/index.md

   Narrative, Best New Poets,<i> and other publications.</p>

-  <b>Cover:</b> Mer Young is an Indigenous published multidisciplinary artist, BIPOC activist, steward of land and water and environmental justice advocate.
+  <p><b>Cover:</b> Mer Young is an Indigenous published multidisciplinary artist, BIPOC activist, steward of land and water and environmental justice advocate.</p>
 published: false
 ---
 ## Foreword by Erin Marie Lynch